dmbarbour/glas/docs/GlasLang.md

 # Initial Language for Glas

+The glas system can support multiple programming languages, but there

 ## Outcome

-A ".g" file should compile to `g:(Struct of (Namespace of AbstractAssembly))`.
+A ".g" file should compile to `glas:(Dict of (Namespace of AbstractAssembly))`.
 In this context, a dict is a simple trie of `(symbol:Value, ...)` with no direct reference between symbols.
 A [namespace](GlasNamespaces.md) is a more sophisticated

  containing [abstract assembly](AbstractAssembly.md) definitions.
 This compiles To simplify extensibility, dictionary definitions are initially limited to 'ns' and 'mx' headers, and the 'g' header can help integrate ".g" modules into other languages.